Extra DUI Patrols

 DUI Ticket: Driving impaired is dangerous, costly and will impact your auto insurance rates

 Extra patrols deployed nationally through New Year's Day

 What to Know

-- A DUI citation on your driving record is likely to have an impact on your auto insurance rates.
+- Being arrested for a DUI will have an impact on your auto insurance rates.